johnasp/bui-Inline-SVG/README.md

 ## How to add a new icon to the set

+> NB - Ensure the grunt build process is running before performing these steps.
+It will not update the files if it isn't.

 1. Open Sketch.
 2. Install the [Sketch SVGO compressor plugin](https://www.sketchapp.com/extensions/plugins/svgo-compressor/).
 3. Create a new artboard and name this accordingly using hyphens where required.
 Make the name meaningful and within naming conventions as the name you enter will form the name of the identifier used in the HTML and CSS.